tekuprogramming/air_guard_ai/README.md

 * Creation of time-based features (sin/cos transformations)
 * Creation of target variable (`aqi_category_next`)

+### Feature Scaling

+Numerical features are standardized using StandardScaler:

+- Mean = 0
+- Standard deviation = 1

+This improves model performance and ensures consistent feature ranges.

 ### Training and Test Data

 * The dataset is split into: